 Note: Recorded in 2016 and edited by the NEDonBoard Team in 2021

-Benjamin Chilcott currently sits on three boards as a non-executive, so we asked him what expectations are placed upon him in his NED roles and how he balances his portfolio career.
+Benjamin Chilcott is an experienced non-executive director.
+We asked him what expectations are placed upon him in his NED roles and how he balances his portfolio career.
 If you are interested to get a some personal insight into these aspects of a NED role, read on!

-The first non-exec role I took was in Skiplex – I helped them to raise money and because of that the CEO / Founder asked me to join the board.
+The first non-exec role I took was in Skiplex (an indoor skiing concept with a giant treadmill slightly bigger than a squash court) – I helped them to raise money and because of that the CEO / Founder asked me to join the board.
 I was surprised to be asked.
-Though I’d already sold a business I’d founded and sat on the board of the company that bought us, I didn’t see myself as being either “old enough” or having the ability to balance the portfolio
+Though I’d already sold a business I’d founded and sat on the board of the company that bought us, I didn’t see myself as being either “old enough” or having the ability to balance the portfolio.

 In some ways not enough.
-The main thing I’ve done for Matchpint and yReceipts has been introducing them to potential clients / partners / investors.
+The main thing I’ve done for Matchpint (platform designed to drive consumers to pubs) and yReceipts (SaaS) has been introducing them to potential clients / partners / investors.
 As well as trying to be a calming influence in tough times.
 As a general rule though I think they should demand more of their NEDs – too many board meetings are just reporting from the CEO and comments from NEDs.
 Most of that should be pre-read and the board meetings should be about growth or real help where it is needed.

 The more senior I’ve become as an NED the more I’ve been used to drive the agenda with the other NEDs.
 There is an interesting thing on most boards I sit on – the CEO’s tend to see the meeting as a necessary evil.
 This is partly a product of the NEDs not driving value and just seeing their involvement as once every couple of months to question someone else.

 As with everyone we all work long hours, but I try and make the NED businesses something I really enjoy so it doesn’t feel like having to balance things.